Electric EV Solar Car Charger Installation

-Electric vehicle (EV) charge-points are becoming a familiar sight in streets and car parks across the UK, to support the growing electric vehicle network.
+Electric Vehicle Charger Points are becoming a familiar sight in streets and car parks across the UK, to support the growing electric vehicle network.

 There are three main categories of electric vehicle (EV) charge-point:

 - Slow for home charging (typically 16amp, 3.6KW or 7KW).

 - Fast for destination charging (typically 3phase, 32amp 7, 11 or 22KW).

 - Rapid for en-route charging (AC or DC, 63amp to 125amp, 43KW to 120KW and higher).

 Commercial requirements for either staff or customer use are likely to be for fast chargers, where users will be parked for some time or just need to top-up their car before their onward journey.
 Currently, rapid charging is most commonly found at motorway services or close to main roads – but petrol stations are also starting to deploy rapid charger stations, and it won’t be long before they are positioned elsewhere too.